akgunburak/Product_Categorization_NLP-Image_Processing/README.md

 &nbsp;

 ### Data
-&nbsp;  In the dataset, 102264 products are belonging to 177 categories.
+&nbsp;  In the dataset, there 102264 products are belonging to 177 categories.
 Data is split into train and test sets by 80:20 ratio.
 There are 4 features in the dataset:
 - ID
 - TITLE
 - DESCRIPTION